bpmn-os/bpmnos-engine/docs/md/logic/token_flow_logic_tasks.md

     EXITING --> feasibleExit
     feasibleExit --> departure: [feasible]
     note left of departure
-      In case of @ref XML::bpmn::tStandardLoopCharacteristics  "loop activities", the token may return to @ref BPMNOS::Execution::Token::State::ENTERED "ENTERED" state after receipt of the respective @ref BPMNOS::Execution::EntryEvent "entry event". end note
+      In case of loop activities, the token may return to ENTERED state after receipt of the respective entry event. end note
     feasibleExit --> FAILED: [infeasible]
     departure --> DEPARTED: [outgoing sequence flow]